Glen909/Monash_FIT5230/README.md

 This will ensure all necessary libraries and versions are properly installed.
 Adjustments to the environment should be made based on your system configuration if necessary.

 ### Data Preparation:
 We follow the same structure for data preparation, with minor modifications to improve dataset handling.
-These adjustments include **[describe any changes made to dataset preprocessing, handling, etc.]**.

 + Face Data:
 Please download the dataset ([LFW](http://vis-www.cs.umass.edu/lfw/), [CelebA](http://mmlab.ie.cuhk.edu.hk/projects/CelebA.html)) and place it in `./datasets/`.